iCloud Private Relay vs VPN: Key differences explained 2026

 Scope of protection (Safari only vs. System-wide)

 1.4.
-Speed and performance
+Speed and network performance

-1.5.
-Price and subscription
+1.6.
+Price and subscription models

 Private Relay is technically not free, but it feels like it.
 It comes bundled with iCloud+ subscriptions.
 If you already pay for extra iCloud storage, you have it at no extra cost.